XXIX/ohlin-docs/_posts/2015-04-03-Collection.md

 The background image can be set by uploading an image and setting the `alt` as `listing-bg`.

+A mobile specific background image can be set by uploading an image and setting the `alt` as `listing-bg-mobile`.

 ### Collection image

 The feature image can be set by uploading an image and setting the `alt` as `listing-image`.